aerodrome-finance/contracts/PERMISSIONS.md

     - Can set allowedManager in VotingEscrow.
     - Can activate or deactivate managed NFTs in VotingEscrow.
 - EpochGovernor
-    - Can execute one proposal per epoch to adjust the VELO emission rate after the tail emission rate has been reached in Minter.
+    - Can execute one proposal per epoch to adjust the AERO emission rate after the tail emission rate has been reached in Minter.
 - EmergencyCouncil
     - Can set emergencyCouncil in Voter.
     - Can kill a gauge.